When Pete Davidson avoids wearing stage makeup on Saturday Night Live, it's a decision that I respect, but it concerns me.

 Sometimes I do wonder why I and so many others are attracted to Pete Davidson and similarly bedraggled, frequently bedridden types.
 There's that old, mostly incorrect stereotype that argues that women are only drawn to bad boys, but even if that stereotype were true, Davidson isn't exactly a James Dean or Ted Bundy.
 So why do we (and by we I mean me, Ariana Grande, Kate Beckinsale, and probably you, if you've read this far) love him so much?

-Or perhaps it's more—perhaps Davidson on the whole is indicative of some kind of existential millennial/Gen-Z exhaustion, narrowly hidden under the guise of nihilistic meme-inspired humor—or could it be nothing at all?
+Or perhaps it's more.
+Perhaps Davidson's popularity and continued resonance are indicative of some kind of existential millennial/Gen-Z exhaustion, narrowly hidden under the guise of nihilistic meme-inspired humor—or could it be nothing at all?

-In the end, Pete Davidson's dark eye circles have reminded me to remember that I cannot save Pete Davidson or the Pete Davidsons of this life.
-Only structural healthcare reform and a new form of religion that reintegrates meaning into this life can do that job.
+In the end, Pete Davidson's dark eye circles have reminded me that I cannot save Pete Davidson or the Pete Davidsons of this life (only structural healthcare reform and a new form of religion that reintegrates meaning into our existence can do that job).
 I can only love them from afar, write articles about them on the Internet, and convince myself that I'm only ironically listening to "thank u, next."
-Unless..?
+Unless...